 First, let us tell you what we’re building on.
 It’s a firm foundation, of which we’re very proud.

-City Hospital in Birmingham is home to the Birmingham and Midland Eye Centre, the Pan-Birmingham Gynae-Cancer Centre and our Sickle Cell and Thalassaemia Centre.
+City Hospital in Birmingham is home to the Birmingham and Midland Eye Centre, and our Sickle Cell and Thalassaemia Centre.
 It’s also the regional base for the National Poisons Information Service.

 At Sandwell General Hospital in West Bromwich, you’ll find inpatient, paediatrics, most general surgery and our stroke specialist centre.